crossbario/autobahn-python/examples/running-the-examples.md

 To run the following examples, you need a WAMP router.

-By default, **all examples are set up to use a a local Crossbar instance**.
+By default, **all examples are set up to use a local Crossbar instance**.
 You can change the URI used with the environment variable AUTOBAHN_DEMO_ROUTER (by default it is `ws://localhost:8080/ws`).
 Please see [Running Crossbar Locally] below.

 ## Creating a virtualenv